Making Math Meaningful: A Source Book for Teaching Middle School Math (formerly, A Middle School Math Curriculum).

 By Jamie York (An essential resource for use with our workbooks).
 How to Make Math Meaningful?
 That is one of the greatest challenges for math teachers – particularly in today’s world!
 This Waldorf middle school source book for teaching sixth through eighth grades provides a method of teaching that helps develop the whole human being.

-JOIN US also for our 2017 ONLINE 6th, 7th and 8th Grade Art of Teaching Math WORKSHOPS between June 15 and October 31, 2017.
+JOIN US also for the current session of our 2017/18 ONLINE Workshops in the Art of Teaching Math in Grades 1-3, 4/5th, 6th, 7th and 8th between December 1, 2017 and March 31, 2018..
 Our online workshops are designed to enhance your understanding of our Making Math Meaningful® curriculum.

 Download or view Making Math Meaningful Curriculum Sample Pages)